Recycling in Copenhagen

 If you are unable to find the right bin for your recyclable waste you can contact Nem Affaldservice or look for the nearest recycling centre or local collection point.

-Bins and biodegradable bags (bioposer) for food waste
+Bio bags and bins for food waste

 Information about your residential garbage service